 EDGEWOOD RD TRAIL NW CONSTRUCTION

-- 2018 will begin on the paving as well as new traffic signals at the O Ave and Ellis Rd intersection.
+- 2018: Paving, seeding; new traffic signals at the O Ave and Ellis Rd intersection

 Rate our service by completing this Customer Satisfaction Survey.